-Patients who qualify for this unique solution to their knee pain will find several great advantages to the partial knee replacement when compared to a total knee replacement.
+Patients who qualify for this unique solution to their knee pain will find several great advantages to partial knee replacement when compared to a total knee replacement.

-- First, the typical partial knee patient will have increased motion in their knee after completing therapy above what typical total knee replacement patients will realize.
+- First, the typical partial knee replacement patient will have increased motion in their knee after completing therapy above what typical total knee replacement patients will realize.

-- Second, the motion through flexion and extension will seem more natural because the anterior cruciate ligament (ACL) is maintained in partial knee surgery, but is removed in a total knee resulting in a different, more mechanical feeling to the knee.
+- Second, the motion through flexion and extension will seem more natural because the anterior cruciate ligament (ACL) is maintained in partial knee replacement surgery, but is removed in a total knee resulting in a different, more mechanical feeling to the knee.
 The loss of the ACL in a total knee is thought to be the reason why patients are uncomfortable kneeling and descending stairs after surgery.

-Once it has been determined by your history, exam and radiographs that you are a candidate for a partial knee replacement, it then becomes important to select the type of implant, the surgical technique and even the surgeon which is best suited to your situation.
+Once it has been determined by your history, exam, and radiographs that you are a candidate for a partial knee replacement, it then becomes important to select the type of implant, the surgical technique and even the surgeon which is best suited to your situation.
 There are many types of partial knees from which to choose and just as many surgical techniques to implant them.
 How do you choose?

-- Accurately plan implant size, orientation and alignment utilizing CT-derived 3-D modeling
+- Accurately plan implant size, orientation, and alignment utilizing CT-derived 3D modeling

 - Enable the pre-resection capture of patient-specific kinematic tracking through full flexion and extension

-- Real-time intra-operative adjustments for correct knee kinematics and soft-tissue balance
+- Real-time intra-operative adjustments for correct knee kinematics and soft tissue balance

-How does MAKOplasty® work?
+How does the Mako System work?

 To ensure implants are optimally positioned and that the soft tissues of the knee are balanced for a good surgical outcome, surgeons can test and fine tune the plan before surgery by moving the leg through different ranges of motion.
-The RIO provides measurements and visualization, and the surgeon adjusts the plan as needed.
+The Mako technology provides measurements and visualization, and the surgeon adjusts the plan as needed.